-Whether you have a small patio, or a large garden, growing flowers is an effective way to help Britain's bees and other pollinating insects, such as hoverflies.
+Whether you have a small patio, or a large garden, growing flowering plants is an effective way to help Britain's bees and other pollinating insects, such as hoverflies.

-Like us, bees need food, water and shelter.
-They love plants which are rich in nectar and pollen, and need them all year round, not just in summer.
+Pollinating insects need food, water and shelter.
+They love plants which are rich in nectar and pollen.
 Nectar contains sugar for energy, while pollen contains protein and oils – forming a balanced diet.

 10 easy ways to help bees in your garden

 What could be lovelier than a garden buzzing with insect life, colour and fragrance all year?

 With bees in trouble, our gardens are vital fast-food takeaways for bees and other beneficial bugs.
 As well as serving up a varied menu of plants they provide the shelter and nesting places bees need.

 What's more, bee-friendly gardening is more likely to be responsible gardening - growing the right plants, and avoiding chemicals in the garden